Need to talk? Call 1800 882 436.

 What is physiotherapy?

 Physiotherapy is a branch of medical science that studies how humans move.
 It uses physical therapy to promote healthy movement and reduce pain.
 Physiotherapists are trained health professionals who assess, diagnose and recommend treatment options to help restore proper body functioning.
-They must be registered with the Australian Health Practitioner Registration Agency (Ahpra).
+They must be registered with the Australian Health Practitioner Registration Agency (AHPRA).

 Common goals of physiotherapy are to increase joint movement, increase muscle and tendon flexibility and reduce stiffness.
 Physiotherapy is also a technique to prevent injury and build muscle strength and tone.